Meaxy76/MikaOS/README.md

 # MikaOS
-Mika Office System is a small Operating System with 80s style
+MikaOS is a small OS for a prototype